 CGF Articles & Editorials

 By Terrance M. Booysen (Director: CGF) and peer reviewed by Lucien Caron (Lead Independent Consultant: CGF)

-By Terrance M. Booysen and peer reviewed by Kerry Gantley (Cowan-Harper Attorneys: Partner)
+By Terrance M. Booysen (CGF: Director) and peer reviewed by Kerry Gantley (Cowan-Harper Attorneys: Partner)

 The media reports are full of such stories; albeit cheating in sports, State capture, wide-scale corruption at governmental, provincial, municipal, parastatal, corporate and the private business sectors, and similar related matters in the cases associated with the Guptas, Mckinsey, Trillian, KPMG (and other auditors), VBS Bank, including Eskom, Steinhoff, SAA and Transnet executives on a personal level.